How to elegantly judge whether a numeric variable is zero in AnQi CMS template?

 {% endif %}

-In most cases, explicit comparison with!the operator's effect is equivalent.!The advantage of operators lies in their conciseness, while explicit comparisons are in their clarity.
-The choice depends on your team's coding standards and personal preference.
+In most cases, the effect of explicit comparison with!operators is equivalent.!The advantage of operators lies in their conciseness, while explicit comparison lies in their clarity.
+Which one to choose depends on your team's coding standards and personal preference.

 3. CombineelseMake various judgments

-In more complex scenarios, you may need to judge the different numerical ranges of variables, where you can combineelifandelsemulti-level logical processing.
+In more complex scenarios, you may need to judge the different value ranges of variables, at which point you can combineelifandelseto perform multi-level logical processing.

 Example: Display different information based on price